Big-PERCIVAL: Exploring the Native Use of 64-Bit Posit Arithmetic in Scientific Computing: PolyBench

-\subsection{PolyBench}
+\revisedChangesTwo{Regarding \gls{ASIC} synthesis we targeted TSMC's 28nm standard-cell library to obtain more insight into the area and power cost of the 64-bit PAU and FPU.
+The synthesis was performed using Synopsys DC with a 5ns timing constraint and a toggle rate of 0.1.}

+\revisedChangesTwo{The 64-bit FPU (without 32-bit support enabled to match the PAU) requires an area of 21853}~$\mu\text{m}^2$\revisedChangesTwo{ and consumes 0.738~mW of power.
+On the other hand, the exact 64-bit PAU with quire occupies 114695}~$\mu\text{m}^2$\revisedChangesTwo{ and consumes 3.516~mW of power.
+In the case of the 64-bit PAU without quire, this results in significantly less resource use.
+In particular it spans 71090}~$\mu\text{m}^2$\revisedChangesTwo{ and consumes 1.958~mW.
+These ASIC area and power results go in line with the FPGA results we obtained previously, highlighting the main drawback of current hardware implementations of posit arithmetic. }

+\section{PolyBench}

 In this work, we used the PolyBench suite~\cite{pouchet2016PolyBench} to benchmark Big\nobreakdash-PERCIVAL.
 This benchmark suite contains a series of numerical computations with static control flow from various domains such as linear algebra computations or physics simulation.
-From these, we selected some representative algorithms to study how posit64 compares to IEEE 754 doubles in scientific computing calculations.
+From these, we selected some representative algorithms to study how \revisedChanges{posit32 and} posit64 compare to IEEE 754 \revisedChanges{floats and} doubles in scientific computing calculations.

 PolyBench implements each benchmark in a single file, with some header parameters and a series of compile-time directives.
 In order to compile them we have employed the modified version of LLVM with Xposit.
 Furthermore, the compile-time directives allow both the study of the accuracy of the results and the accurate measuring of the performance using cache flushing and multiple executions.